US Supreme Court Fast Facts

 October 3, 2005 - Sworn into office.

-Oversees the District of Columbia Circuit, the Fourth Circuit and the Federal Circuit.
+Oversees the District of Columbia Circuit, the Fourth Circuit, the Ninth Circuit and the Federal Circuit.

 Born in Buffalo, New York; attended Harvard University and Harvard Law School; served as judge on the US Court of Appeals for District of Columbia Circuit 2003-2005.